By Aaron Lumnah, Senior Manager, Demand Generation

 Implementing a DTMF masking solution like Semafone’s Cardprotect Voice+ provides the simplest route to PCI DSS compliance in the contact centre and also provides many other additional benefits:

 Better Customer Experience – Semafone’s DTMF masking solution never requires a call to be rerouted or transferred.
 CSRs remain in constant verbal communication with the customer while taking a payment, allowing easy assistance if any issues occur.

 Reduction in Average Handling Time – The solution provides a single point of numerical entry, reducing opportunities for error during the collection of payment information.
 Because of this, information doesn’t need to be recaptured or corrected by the CSR, removing the need for a representative to read back or confirm the card details to the caller.
 In addition, while the customer enters their credit card information, the CSR is free to carry out wrap up activities during this time.

-Lower risk of data being exploited – Because credit card data is no longer being stored, transmitted, or processed within the contact center infrastructure, hackers are not able to steal payment information.
-They can’t hack what you don’t hold!
+Lower risk of data being exploited – Because payment card data is no longer being stored, transmitted, or processed within the contact centre infrastructure, hackers are not able to steal payment information.
+They can’t hack data, you don’t hold!

-Partial solutions have been adopted by a fairly large number of businesses.
-However, they fail to fully meet the customer service requirements demanded by the 21st century company.
-DTMF masking is the only solution that keeps credit card and sensitive payment data completely out of the contact center, while maintaining the highest level of customer experience.
+The partial solutions outlined above have been adopted by a fairly large number of businesses.
+However, they fail to fully meet the customer service requirements demanded by the 21st century customer.
+DTMF masking is the only solution that keeps sensitive payment card data completely out of the contact centre, while maintaining the highest level of customer experience.